• What is Copywriting?

 If the idea of metrics freak you out (as in, you’re thinking, “no one will ever hire me!”), you need to watch this episode of the Build Your Copywriting Business podcast.

-Nicki and Kate are explaining the must-know details surrounding metrics, including the factors that go into them, when you should and shouldn’t use them, and how much impact your writing actually has on the final results of a project.
+Nicki and Kate explain the must-know details surrounding metrics, including the factors that go into them, when you should and shouldn’t use them, and how much impact your writing actually has on the final results of a project.

 Have your clients or bosses offered up the relevant numbers for your projects or have you had to ask?
 Let us know in the comments below!